OpenHelios/urlregwatch/README.md

 ~~~

 ## History
+* 0.1.3 show more details of IOException thrown while loading
 * 0.1.2 download all URLs asynchrone to improve performance
 * 0.1.1 minor changes in ouput format
 * 0.1.0 initial release